 Tucked away in the hills of the North Eifel lies a historic and picturesque half-timbered town which has remained vastly unchanged over the last 300 years.
-Considered the most beautiful town in this region, Monschau offers a step back into a time long gone with small winding cobblestoned streets and narrow allies.
+Considered the most beautiful town in this region, Monschau offers a step back into a time long gone with small winding cobble-stoned streets and narrow allies.
 Sitting along the border between Germany and Belgium, it was known as Montjoie in French until 1919 and today has over 300 historically protected half-timbered houses making it one of the top contenders for the title of “most picturesque town in Germany”.

 Immediately, upon entering the main portion of the town, you will see a small church and a big red building on the left.
 This is one of the most picturesque parts of the town with a small footbridge covered in flowers leading to the Evangelical Stadtkirche.

 Here you can have a great view of the Rotes Haus on the left which was the former home of a noble family of entrepreneurs known as Scheibler.
 Because of the color of the house, it is known as the “Red House” and was once both a residential home and a manufacturing office for cloth.
+There aren’t many things to do in Monschau, after all it is a small town, but you can easily check out a few of the main sights!

 The fabric that was produced here was famous throughout Europe, down to the Mediterranean Sea and as far reaching the Near East.
 Potential clients were presented with a book filled with small clippings of fabric that was produced here.